hasanzan/FullSleepNet/README.md

 Model can be retrained using two Jupyter notebooks: `main_shhs.ipynb` and `main_mesa.ipynb`.
 Note that PSG data and labels should be downloaded from https://sleepdata.org/datasets/shhs/ and https://sleepdata.org/datasets/mesa.
 Files should be placed in `/shhs/data/`, `/shhs/labels/` and `/mesa/data/`, `/mesa/labels/`.

 ## Evaluation
 Model can be retrained using two Jupyter notebooks: `main_shhs.ipynb` and `main_mesa.ipynb`.
-Weights for trained models can be found in https://github.com/hasanzan/FullSleepNet/edit/main/weights.
+Weights for full model trained as explained in the paper can be found in https://github.com/hasanzan/FullSleepNet/edit/main/weights.

 ## Models
 Models used in the paper can be found in https://github.com/hasanzan/FullSleepNet/tree/main/models.